healthprivacy/healthprivacy.github.io/README.md

 We present the findings of this work in the following research paper:

 **[Data sharing practices of medicines related apps and the mobile ecosystem: traffic, content, and network analysis](https://www.bmj.com/content/364/bmj.l920)**
-Quinn Grundy , Kellia Chiu , Fabian Held , Andrea Continella , Lisa Bero , Ralph Holz
+Quinn Grundy, Kellia Chiu, Fabian Held, Andrea Continella, Lisa Bero, Ralph Holz
 In *BMJ*, March 2019.

 If you use our data in a scientific publication, we would appreciate citations using this Bibtex entry: